 - Deaf or Hard of Hearing

 - Mobility Impairments

 Q&As, Case Studies, and Promising Practices

 For frequently asked questions, case studies, and promising practices, consult the Faculty Room Knowledge Base.
-Collaboration Struggles in an Engineering Lab: A Case Study About a Student with Autism.
-AccessCollege: A Promising Practice in Making Postsecondary Institutions Welcoming and Accessible to Students with Disabilities
+Examples of articles in the Knowledge Base include Collaboration Struggles in an Engineering Lab: A Case Study About a Student with Autism and AccessCollege: A Promising Practice in Making Postsecondary Institutions Welcoming and Accessible to Students with Disabilities.

 The content of this web page is from the following DO-IT publications.

 - Burgstahler, S. Universal Design in Education: Principles and Applications.
 Seattle: University of Washington.